ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 This new definition of ``Q`` achieves the goals we have set in `Motivation <#motivation>`_.

 If I wish to add a new method ``reifyCore :: Name -> Q Core`` that can be run in TemplateHaskell splices, then I need only make a change to the compiler.
 I add a new method to ``MetaHandlers`` in ``ghc-internal``, say ``mReifyCore :: Name -> IO Core`` and give a definition in the compiler.
 I can then release the compiler without requiring any change to ``template-haskell``.
 So ``GHC-2`` can be released which is compatible with ``template-haskell-0.1`` (re-using the version numbers from earlier).
 Then I can independently release ``template-haskell-0.2`` with the new method.
 Since these definitions are entirely internal to the compiler, I can also backport my patch without worrying about breaking previous versions of ``template-haskell``, so we could make the next minor release in the previous line, ``GHC-1.1`` compatible with the new major version of ``template-haskell``, ``template-haskell-0.2``.

+Later on, I may wish to expose this new method from ``template-haskell``, I can then export a function ``reifyCore`` with only a minor version bump, as we no longer need to add the method to ``Quasi``.
+If a user wishes to lift the method into an arbitary instance of ``Quasi`` then they can simply use ``liftQ``.

 The same sorts of techniques can be used for removing methods from the interface of ``Q`` in ``template-haskell`` or for modifying methods (equivalent to adding and then removing methods).